Documentation Index

 Troubleshooting

-If the plugin is not activating or behaving as expected:
+If the plugin is not activating or behaving as expected:- Check the CLI is authenticated — run

-- Ensure a project exists — the plugin will guide you through creating one, but you can also create one manually with
+versori context listto verify you have an active context - Ensure a project exists — the plugin will guide you through creating one, but you can also create one manually with

-- Check your prompt — the plugin activates on integration-related tasks.
+versori projects create - Check your prompt — the plugin activates on integration-related tasks.
 If your request is about something unrelated, it will not engage

 - Update skills for other tools — if using downloaded skills, re-run

-versori skills download --latest to get the latest version
+versori skills download --latestto get the latest version